byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 ## Vitis HLS

-### Creating Project
+### Creating a Project
-Xilinx's high-level synthesis softwware is called *Vitis HLS*.
+Xilinx's high-level synthesis software is called *Vitis HLS*.
 You can run this from the command-line using `vitis_hls` (after you have sourced the script to add the Xilinx tools to your PATH).
 If you run it this way, you will be presented with a new project wizard, where you will provide your files, select a part, etc. (similar to how you have created projects in Vivado).

 Instead, we will create a new project using the provided [proj.tcl](https://github.com/byu-cpe/ecen427_student/blob/master/hw/hls/bitmap_accelerator/proj.tcl) script.
 Look through this script.
 It starts by creating a project named *vitis_hls_proj*.
 You will see that it adds your *bitmap_accelerator.c* file to the project (*add_files*), specifies which function will be synthesized to hardware (*set_top*), and adds the *bitmap_accelerator_test.c* file as a test bench code (*add_files -tb*).
 It also selects an FPGA part, and a target clock frequency.